What’s the Adaptability Quotient and Why is it Important?

-Teams with greater adaptability know that they can rely on each other despite any unforeseen circumstance and this gives them a greater sense of trust and psychological safety. .
+Teams with greater adaptability know that they can rely on each other despite any unforeseen circumstance, giving them a greater sense of trust and psychological safety.

-Through this greater sense of trust and safety each team member is able to perform to the best of their ability which influences the entire team as a whole.
+Through this greater sense of trust and safety, each team member can perform to the best of their ability which influences the entire team.

 Why Adaptability Matters in Leadership

-You can’t have an adaptable team without first being an adaptable leader.
+You can’t have an adaptable team without first being a flexible leader.

-This is because people have a tendency to repeat the same behaviours that they observe.
+This is because people tend to repeat the same behaviours that they observe.

-When you act as an adaptable leader you not only set a good example for the rest of your team, but you’re better able to coach them in their own individual journeys of adaptability.
+When you act as an adaptable leader, you not only set a good example for the rest of your team, but you’re better able to coach them in their journeys of adaptability.

 Why Adaptability Matters for Business Strategy